 Cordyline Festival Burgundy

-Cordyline Festival Burgundy is a frost-tender, evergreen shrub, with an upright, clump-forming habit.
-This decorative, subtropical beauty is low-growing and forms multiple growing points.
-The sword-like leaves are narrow and arching and have a tough, leathery texture.
-They form dense clusters and have a remarkable bright burgundy/red colour.
-Cordyline is native to subtropical parts of New Zealand, where it grows in coastal areas, forest edges and high mountain forests, along river shores and swamps.
-It can handle drought and cold circumstances pretty well.
-It’s a great architectural shrub for patio containers as well as for landscaping.
-Cordyline is commonly known as Cabbage Palm or Cabbage Tree.
-Other internationally used common names for Cordyline are: Giant Dracaena; Giant Dracena; Grass Palm; New Zealand Cabbage Tree; Koolboom; Koolplant; Palm Lily; tī kōuka.
-Evanthia has Cordyline Festival Burgundy starting material available all year round, as tissue culture young plants.
-Ask our team for the Cordyline cultivation manual for commercial production.
-Check out all Cordylines, trunk-forming or clump-forming, in the Evanthia range.
+Cordyline Festival Burgundy is a frost-resistant, evergreen shrub with an upright, clumping growth habit.
+This decorative, subtropical beauty is low-growing and develops multiple growth points.
+The sword-like leaves are narrow and arching, with a tough, leathery texture.
+They form dense clusters and feature a remarkably bright burgundy color.
+Cordyline is native to the subtropical parts of New Zealand, where it grows in coastal areas, along forest edges in high mountain forests, and along riverbanks and marshes.
+It tolerates dry and cold conditions well.
+It is a great architectural plant for patio containers and gardens.
+Cordyline is also known by the name Cabbage Palm or Good Luck Plant.
+Other internationally used names for Cordyline include: Cabbage palm; Cabbage tree; Giant Dracaena; Giant Dracena; Grass Palm; New Zealand Cabbage Tree; Koolboom; Koolplant; Palm Lily; tī kōuka.
+Evanthia has Cordyline Festival Burgundy starting material available year-round as young plants from tissue culture.
+Ask our team for the Cordyline cultivation guide for commercial production.
+View all Cordylines, trunk-forming or low-growing, in the Evanthia range.

 Properties